laststonedjs/react-0-hooks/README.md

-# reactos_ecosystem
+# ReactOhooks

 ---
+## Goals

-### Through this repo, I plan to further upgrade my level of knowledge in React, learn some new features such as state management, react-router, manipulate the DOM with react refs..
+### Through this repo, I plan to build some kind of CRUD application in React, using and emphazinig react hooks.
+### It will have users, and you'll be able to add, update, or delete users.
+We won't use any React classes, and instead we'll utilize State Hooks and Effect Hooks on functional components.

 ---